The Car As Renter of the City, Not Landlord

 In the city of the future, we need to pursue policies that allow for safe, efficient and affordable transport of the many, while recognizing that market-based approaches that so rationally apportion space in the private sector can and should be applied to the valuable urban space — in the form of roads and parking spaces—that cities essentially give away.
 We need to recognize that streets are public spaces too, and not merely, in the old view of 1930s utopian modernism, channels for moving as many vehicles as quickly as possible.
 The car will continue to exist, but should be treated as a “renter” of the city, not its landlord.
 The urban car of the future should be shared, smaller, and slower.

 This entry was posted on Tuesday, December 14th, 2010 at 2:30 pm and is filed under Cars, Cities, Commuting, Congestion, Roads, Traffic Engineering.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.